raspberrypilearning/this-sprite-needs-you/en/step_1.md

 ## Introduction

-Create a virtual pet, character or simulation that the user can interact with to help it.
+Create a virtual pet, character, or simulation that the user can interact with to help it.
 Your game will need to meet the **project brief**.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">Virtual pet games</span> are one type of game where users interact with characters to meet their needs.
-You might have played with a small handheld Tamagotchi or enjoyed games like Catz and Adopt me on a computer.
+<span style="color: #0faeb0">Virtual pet games</span> are one type of game where users interact with characters to meet the characters' needs.
+You might have played with a small handheld Tamagotchi or enjoyed games like Catz and Adopt me! on a computer.
 Can you think of any other virtual pet games?
 </p>

 You will:
 + Make a character or simulation that is fun or interesting to interact with
-+ Use any combination of `variables`{:class="block3variables"}, `broadcast`{:class="block3events"} and `if`{:class="block3control"} blocks, with the skills you have already learned to allow a user to meet the needs of a character
++ Use any combination of `variables`{:class="block3variables"}, `broadcast`{:class="block3events"}, and `if`{:class="block3control"} blocks, with the skills you have already learnt, to allow a user to meet the needs of a character
 + Understand how characters in games and apps are controlled by algorithms

 --- no-print ---